-The rest of the paper is organized as follows: Section 2 provides an overview of related works.
-Section 3 describes the

-AM defect dataset that is used in this study.
+2021 [24].
+The rest of this article is organized as follows: Sec.
+2 provides an overview of related works.
+Section 3 describes the AM defect dataset that is used in this study.
 Section 4 describes background information on CNNs and the U-Net architecture, as well as the results in applying the U-Net models.
 Section 5 presents the approach taken to improve the performance of 3D U-Net models, including data augmentation and model development techniques.
-Finally, the paper is concluded with a brief summary and discussion in Section 6.
+Finally, this article is concluded with a brief summary and discussion in Sec.
+6.